peterstansfeld/palavo/README.md

 The Serial_RX and Serial_TX can be connected to a PC via a 3.3V logic level UART to USB serial adapter.
 I use [Raspberry Pi's Debug Probe](https://www.raspberrypi.com/documentation/microcontrollers/debug-probe.html) as it can also be used to program and debug the Pico via its Debug interface.

 The Infra_Red_RX pin, along with connections to 3.3V, can be connected to an infra-red receiver.
-I use this [Grove IR Receiver](https://thepihut.com/products/grove-infrared-receiver), and Palavo accepts commands from the [Argon IR Remote](https://argon40.com/products/argon-remote) controller.
+I use this [Grove IR Receiver](https://thepihut.com/products/grove-infrared-receiver), and Palavo accepts commands from this [Argon IR Remote](https://argon40.com/products/argon-remote) control.

 ### Firmware

-This is how I build the firmware (on a Raspberry Pi 5).
+There may be a simpler way, using RaspberryPi's Pico Visual Studio Code Extension perhaps, but I haven't experimented with that enough yet.
+This is how I build the firmware (on a Raspberry Pi 5):

 Follow the instructions in Appendix C: Manual toolchain setup of [Getting started with Raspberry Pi Pico-series](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf).

 Clone this repository (Palavo) into a suitable location on your PC.

+Enter the `palavo` directory:

+`$ cd palavo`

-If one doesn't already exist, create a `build` directory in the Palavo directory:
+If one doesn't already exist, create a `build` directory and enter it:

 `$ mkdir build`

-Enter the `build` directory:

 `$ cd build`

-Create a suitably named directory (the target for this example is a Raspberry Pi Pico 2) and enter that directory:
+Create a suitably-named directory (the target for this example is a Raspberry Pi Pico 2) and enter that directory:

 `$ mkdir pico2`